SAU mural fortifies ties to Cuban school

 By Aziza Musa

-The arts supplies they directed to Cuba last month are still a hostage, of sorts.
+The arts supplies they directed to Cuba in November are still a hostage, of sorts.

 Two Southern Arkansas University professors had shipped eight bags of cement and an estimated 6 gallons of paint materials to Havana for an art project they had planned to start and complete during the Thanksgiving holiday at the University of Artemisa.
 All of it got there two days before it was scheduled to arrive.